 Below is outlined what is meant above the article on difference between using traditional trendline focused approach versus progressive behavioral approach:

-Placing focus on progressive behavior and the key rotation of such behavior yields far higher accuracy of where the rallies of accumulations start as oppose to trendlines.
-However, for this to be valid the behavior has to be progressively symmetrical.
-This means for example several consistent lower highs, with somewhat similar progression in terms of number of candles, volume and wash/rally activity.
-If structure does not display progressive behavioral symmetry, trader should not be opinionated on it.
+Placing focus on progressive behavior and the critical rotation of such behavior yields far higher accuracy of where the rallies of accumulations start than trendlines.
+However, for this to be valid, the behavior has to be progressively symmetrical.
+This means, for example, several consistent lower highs, with somewhat similar progression in terms of the number of candles, volume, and wash/rally activity.
+If the structure does not display progressive behavioral symmetry, a trader should not be opinionated on it.

 Example of progressive symmetrical behavior versus asymmetry: